uwcartlab/webmapping/Chapter04/readme.md

 *   `{s}` represents the server instance from which the tiles are drawn, as many hosts of public-facing tilesets utilize multiple servers to avoid slow response times

-After getting a basic slippy map to load, complete the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial.
+> ### **After getting a basic slippy map to load, complete the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial.
+Save your script from the tutorial in a new file called _geojsonTutorial.js_, placing it in your _unit-2_ _js_ folder.**

 The second tutorial integrates GeoJSON data—introduced last chapter—with your slippy map via Leaflet's `L.geoJson()` method.
 Note that the examples given by the tutorial utilize GeoJSON `features` arrays assigned to variables, rather than a `FeatureCollection` object imported via AJAX.

 Figure 1.2 illustrates the expected slippy map resulting from the _Using GeoJSON with Leaflet_ tutorial.
 Lesson 2 describes how to integrate your GeoJSON data imported via AJAX with the `L.geoJson()` method.